Murder of Sylvia Likens: Turmoil

-The Likens siblings were fearful of notifying either family members or adults at their school of the increasing incidents of abuse and neglect they were enduring, as both were afraid that doing so would only worsen their situation.
+The Likens siblings were afraid of notifying either family members or adults at their school of the steepening domestic tumult, as both were afraid that doing so would only worsen their situation.
 Jenny, in particular, struggled against the urge to notify family members, as she had been threatened by Gertrude that she would herself be abused and tortured to the same degree as her sister if she did so.
 Jenny was also subjected to bullying by girls in her neighborhood, in addition to occasionally being ridiculed or beaten whenever she alluded to Sylvia's situation.

 In July and August, both Lester and Elizabeth Likens would occasionally return to Indianapolis to visit their daughters, whenever their travel schedule afforded them the opportunity.
 The last occasion Lester and Elizabeth visited their daughters was on October 5.
 On this occasion, neither girl exhibited any visible sign of distress about their mistreatment to their parents.
 This was likely because both were in the presence of Gertrude and her children.
 Almost immediately after Lester and Elizabeth had left the Baniszewski household on their final visit, Gertrude turned to face Likens and stated: "What are you going to do now, Sylvia?
 Now they're gone?"

 On one occasion in September, the girls encountered their older sister, Dianna Shoemaker, at a local park.
 Both Jenny and Sylvia informed Dianna about the abuse they were enduring at the hands of their caregiver, adding that Sylvia was being specifically targeted for physical abuse and almost always for things she had neither said nor done.
 Neither sister mentioned the actual address where they resided and, initially, Dianna believed her sisters must have been exaggerating their claims regarding the scope of their mistreatment.

 Several weeks prior to this, Sylvia and Jenny had encountered Dianna in the same park, while in the company of 11-year-old Marie Baniszewski, and Sylvia had been given a sandwich to eat when she mentioned to her sister that she was hungry.
 Likens remained silent about the matter, although Marie revealed this fact to her family in late September.
 In response, Gertrude accused Likens of engaging in gluttony before she and Paula choked and bludgeoned her.
-The pair then subjected Likens to a scalding bath in order to "cleanse her of sin," with Gertrude grabbing Likens' hair and repeatedly banging her head against the bath to revive her whenever she fainted.
+The pair then subjected Likens to a scalding bath in order to "cleanse her of sin," with Gertrude grabbing Likens's hair and repeatedly banging her head against the bath to revive her whenever she fainted.